thegreenhouseio/angular-webapp-seed/README.md

 $ yarn run develop
 ```

-See it in a browser by opening up
+See it in a browser by opening up (should be automatic)

 ```
 http://localhost:1981/